Leveraging Data to Transform Mortgage Arm

 Right-size technology solutions, enterprise data warehouse spurs dramatic turnaround

-In late 2017, a private equity firm approached Saxony Partners’ Financial Services team with a problem – a mortgage company they owned was losing money.
+A private equity firm approached Saxony Partners’ Financial Services team with a problem – a mortgage company they owned was losing money.

 The firm purchased the company when mortgage rates were low and the industry was riding high.
 During that time, the company spent big on technology that was not right-sized or truly necessary to run their business.
 The cost of maintaining their technology stack wasn’t an issue when the market was good.
 But then rates crept up and profitability decreased.